fhiso/sources-and-citations/rdfa-bindings-20170626.md

 different XML language, the value of any `xml:lang` attributes in the host XML will be inherited by the XHTML as defined in §2.12 of [XML].

-When these attributes are used in *host languages* other than HTML, the definition of the *host language* *may* provide a default *language tag* that applies in the event that no such attribute is found.
+When these attributes are used in languages other than HTML, the definition of that language *may* provide a default *language tag* that applies in the event that no such attribute is found.

 {.note} FHISO does *not recommend* the use of a default *language tag* when it gives privileged status to one language.
 If technical considerations